Ceuta: Dispute with Morocco

 The Moroccan government has repeatedly called for Spain to transfer the sovereignty of Ceuta, Melilla and the plazas de soberanía to Morocco, with Spain's refusal to do so serving as a major source of tension in Morocco–Spain relations.
-In Morocco, Ceuta is frequently referred to as the "occupied Sebtah", and the Moroccan government has argued that the city, along with other Spanish territories in the region, are colonies.
-One of the major arguments used by Morocco in their attempts to acquire sovereignty over Ceuta refers to the geographical position of the city, as Ceuta is an exclave surrounded by Moroccan territory and the Mediterranean Sea and has no territorial continuity with the rest of Spain.
-This argument was originally developed by one of the founders of the Moroccan Istiqlal Party, Alal-El Faasi, who openly advocated for Morocco to invade and occupy Ceuta and other North African territories under Spanish rule.
-Spain, in line with the majority of nations in the rest of the world, has never recognized Morocco's claim over Ceuta.
-The official position of the Spanish government is that Ceuta is an integral part of Spain, and has been since the 16th century, centuries prior to Morocco's independence from Spain and France in 1956.
-The majority of Ceuta's population support continued Spanish sovereignty and are opposed to Moroccan control over the territory.
+In Morocco, Ceuta is frequently referred to as "occupied".
+The Moroccan government has argued that Ceuta, along with other Spanish territories in the region, are colonies.

+One of the major arguments used by Morocco in attempts to acquire sovereignty over Ceuta refers to the geographical position of the city, as Ceuta is an exclave surrounded by Moroccan territory and the Mediterranean Sea; it has no territorial continuity with the rest of Spain.
+This argument was originally developed by one of the founders of the Moroccan Istiqlal Party, Alal-El Faasi, who openly advocated for Morocco to occupy Ceuta and other North African territories under Spanish administration.
+Spain, in line with the majority of the world's states, has never recognized Morocco's claim over Ceuta.
+The official position of the Spanish government is that Ceuta is an integral part of Spain, and has been since the 16th century.
+A 2012 French doctoral thesis claims that the "majority" of Ceuta's population support continued Spanish sovereignty and oppose Moroccan control over the territory.

 In 1986, Spain joined NATO.
-However, Ceuta is not under NATO protection since Article 6 of the North Atlantic Treaty limits such coverage to Europe and North America and islands north of the Tropic of Cancer.
-However, French Algeria was explicitly included in the treaty upon France's entry.
-Legal experts have claimed that other articles of the treaty could cover Spanish territories in North Africa but this interpretation has not been tested in practice.
-During the 2022 Madrid summit, the issue of the protection of Ceuta was raised by Spain, with NATO Secretary General Jens Stoltenberg stating: "On which territories NATO protects and Ceuta and Melilla, NATO is there to protect all Allies against any threats.
+Article 6 of the North Atlantic Treaty limits such coverage to continental Europe, North America, and islands north of the Tropic of Cancer.
+Decades earlier, French Algeria was included in the treaty (upon France's NATO entry).
+Until 1962, Algeria was considered an integral part of territorial France.
+Some legal experts have claimed that other articles of the treaty could cover Spanish territories in North Africa; however, this interpretation has not been tested in practice.

+During the 2022 Madrid summit, Spain raised the issue of Ceuta's protection, with NATO Secretary General Jens Stoltenberg stating: "On which territories NATO protects, and Ceuta and Melilla, NATO is there to protect all Allies against any threats.
 At the end of the day, it will always be a political decision to invoke Article 5, but rest assured NATO is there to protect and defend all Allies".
-On 21 December 2020, following statements made by Moroccan Prime Minister Saadeddine Othmani that Ceuta is "Moroccan as the Sahara", the Spanish government summoned the Moroccan ambassador, Karima Benyaich, to convey that Spain expects all its partners to respect the sovereignty and territorial integrity of its territory in Africa and asked for an explanation for Othmani's words.
+In December 2020, following statements made by Morocco's then-Prime Minister Saadeddine Othmani that Ceuta is "Moroccan as the Sahara," the Spanish government summoned the Moroccan ambassador, Karima Benyaich, to convey that Spain expects all its partners to respect the sovereignty and territorial integrity of its territory, asking for an explanation for Othmani's words.